boulajp/Building-a-Custom-GameCube-Controller/README.md

 ### 4.5 Out of Scope Considerations

-I considered adding shell notches and a paracorded cable to the custom controller but decided against them.
+I considered adding shell notches to the controller but decided against them.
 While I was able to successfully add hybrid max-distance wavedash + firefox notchs with the correct coordinates (Y->0.33) on one of my other controller shells, they felt quite difficult to slot the stick into, which wasn't up to the quality I would have liked for this controller.
 Had I had additional shells to practice on, I would have continued learning to add notches, but it wasn't worth the of risk damaging the only white shell I had.

 I also considered adding an aftermarket paracord cable to the controller, but ultimately decided against it because aftermarket gamecube cables have a higher failure rate than OEM cables.